We include products we think can be useful for our readers. If you make a purchase through the links on this page, we may earn a small commission.

 We presented the impact fast fashion has on the environment.
 If you're still unconvinced about choosing slow fashion instead, below are some extra arguments:

-Shopping classic, quality pieces that will last for years will create some space in your wardrobe and you will end up with less but more valuable clothing items.
+Shopping for classic, quality pieces that will last for years will create some space in your wardrobe and you will end up with fewer but more valuable clothing items.

 “Style is very personal.
 It has nothing to do with fashion.
 Fashion is over quickly.
 Style is forever.” - R.Lauren